Qaramirzey Massacre: Aftermath

-Dadymov, who killed Karamirza Aliy, was severely wounded by the warriors of Ajdjeriyiqo during a Circassian attack that followed by the destruction of the village of the Abzakh leader Hajji Tlam on August 18, 1825, by a detachment under the command of Bekovich-Cherkassky, ordered by General Veliaminov.
+Dadymov, who killed Qaramirza Aliy, was severely wounded by the warriors of Ajdjeriyiqo during a Circassian attack that followed by the destruction of the village of the Abzakh leader Hajji Tlam on August 18, 1825, by a detachment under the command of Bekovich-Cherkassky, ordered by General Veliaminov.
 Dadymov died the next day from his injuries.

 Prince Ajdjeriyiqo Kushuk rode 400 kilometers and arrived in Lesser Kabarda, in the village of Prince Astemirov.
 He stole Astemirov's herd of horses.
 This was an act which in Circassian tradition symbolized a duel challenge.
 Upon being informed by a herdsman, Astemirov took a few guards and began to pursue Ajdjeriyiqo.
 Once he realized that Ajdjeriyiqo's true intention was not theft but a challenge to duel, he quickly recovered the herd.
 The prince’s warriors withdrew.
 Astemirov and Ajdjeriyiqo distanced themselves before charging toward each other on horseback.
 Both fired their rifles at the same time, but each missed.
 Ajdjeriyiqo suddenly maneuvered his horse, drew his pistol, and killed Astemirov with his first shot.
 According to oral sources, he killed him with a sword instead.
-These sources also claim that Ajdjeriyiqo ordered Astemirov’s body to be buried and took Karamirza’s widowed wife Haniy back to Western Circassia.
+These sources also claim that Ajdjeriyiqo ordered Astemirov’s body to be buried and took Qaramirza’s widowed wife Haniy back to Western Circassia.

 According to Russian sources, Haniy was forcibly married to Bekovich in 1826.
 After the death of Bekovich without children in 1833, Haniy's uncle Prince Ismail Qasey, said Haniy to marry a Chemguy prince named Jembulat Aytuqo.
 However, in 1834, Prince Atajuqo Hatokhshoqo proposed and they were engaged in exchange for 500 rubles and 6 serfs.
 Upon hearing this, Ismail Qasey told Haniy not to marry without his permission.
 Atajuko exaggerated the situation, prompting his superiors to order that the marriage not proceed and that Haniy be sent to her uncle if she did not agree.
 The marriage was canceled, though Haniy is known to have been married by 1840.

-The news of the destruction of the village of Karamirzey spread quickly among the Circassians and many laments were sung about it.
+The news of the destruction of the town of Qaramirzey spread quickly among the Circassians and many laments were sung about it.
 A fragment from a Laba lament: